MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 ```
 ### 4. Manipulate scrolling event

-Now we know how to check if the page/ element has a scrollbar and how to detect scroll event using `EventListener`.
+Now we know how to check if the page/ element has a scrollbar and, we know how to detect the scroll event using `EventListener`.

 But that isn't the end of the world.
 We can manipulate it as well.
 Let's see how.

-#### (4.1) Keep the focus to the bottom of the page/ element everytime
+#### (4.1) Keep the focus to the bottom of the page/ element every time

-We can always display the bottom of the page/element even when we add new content to the page/ element dynamically using the following method.
+We can always display the bottom of the page/element even when adding new content to the page/ element dynamically using the following method.

 `Element.scrollTop = Element.scrollHeight`